SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               to the :ref:`LexicalStructure_Keywords` section.

             * Added a note
-              in the :ref:`Declarations_RethrowingFunctionsAndMethods` section
+              to the :ref:`Declarations_RethrowingFunctionsAndMethods` section
               that rethrowing functions can't directly throw errors.

-            * Added a note in the :ref:`Properties_PropertyObservers` section about property observers being called when you pass a property as an in-out parameter.
+            * Added a note to the :ref:`Properties_PropertyObservers` section about property observers being called when you pass a property as an in-out parameter.